 The house style is created in such a way that all the elements are arranged in a distinctive design and pattern.
 It establishes elements such as the tone of voice you want to take and stylistic elements such as how to present a heading.

-Corporate design is strongly tied to corporate identity
+Corporate design is strongly tied to the corporate identity

 Combination of color schemes, designs, words, etc., that a firm employs to make a visual statement about itself and to communicate its business philosophy.
 It is an enduring symbol of how a firm views itself, how it wishes to be viewed by others, and how others recognize and remember it.

-Basically, a corporate identity or corporate image is the manner in which a corporation, firm or business presents themselves to the public
+A corporate identity or corporate image is how a corporation, firm or business presents themselves to the public

 (such as customers and investors as well as employees).